1hehaq/shef/README.md

 `If you see no results`
 - Check your query syntax
-- Verify API key if using multiple pages
 - Ensure you have curl installed
 - Check your internet connection